๐งช Velora Lab: Experiment Log

 - Improved resistance to bending and deformation

-- Cracks only under strong applied force
+- Cracks only under strong force

 - Minor thickness variation still present